DiogoSoares3/CRM-AI-Analysis/README.md

 - **MkDocs**: Generates and maintains comprehensive documentation for the project.

 ### Dataset Overview

+All the data analysis was made on this public dataset in Kaggle: https://www.kaggle.com/datasets/innocentmfa/crm-sales-opportunities/

 | Table          | Field             |                   Description                                               |
 |----------------|-------------------|-----------------------------------------------------------------------------|